 Acceptance packages include an Acceptance Letter signed by the MSAC chair.
-Other items in the package include a copy of the College of Medicine Technical Standards and a Technical Standards Response Form.
+Other items in the package include a Combined Response Form which includes a link to the College of Medicine Technical standards.
 A written response is desired from the applicant within two weeks of the date of the acceptance letter.
-The response letter from the applicant should also include the Technical Standards Response Form.
 If a response letter is not received from the applicant, the Admissions Office will make every effort to contact the applicant to determine their intent.
-Technical Standards Response Forms are filed with the applicant's response to the acceptance offer in the Admissions File.
-Those Technical Standards Response Forms which indicate that an accommodation may be necessary are forwarded immediately to the Office of Student Affairs for further action.
+The response to the Technical Standards is filed with the applicant's response to the acceptance offer in the Admissions File.
+Those responses that indicate that an accommodation may be necessary are forwarded immediately to the Office of Student Affairs for further action.